ESA title

 Is it true that the Junior Professional Programme can lead to a permanent position at ESA?

-What is the rotation scheme and how will it work?
+What is the rotation scheme and how does it work?

 Rotation placements allow you to learn from diverse ESA projects.
-They can be within the Directorate you have been assigned to, a different Directorate or even under a secondment assignment to industry.
+They can be within the directorate you have been assigned to, a different directorate within ESA or even under a secondment assignment to industry.
 The rotation scheme depends on factors such as the area of assignment, the activities, your profile, etc.

 What is the Flexible Individual Training Plan?

 Development is a fundamental element of the JPP.
-While all JPs will be part of a common programme, each JP will also receive training tailored to the needs and requirements of their activities at ESA, as well as to their academic and professional profile.
+While all JPs participate in courses which are part of a common programme, each JP also receives training tailored to the needs and requirements of their activities at ESA, as well as to their academic and professional profile.

 Is there an age limit to apply?

 No, there is no age limit to apply.
-As long as you are a citizen of one of the ESA Member States and you have a Master’s degree with two to three years of professional experience, you are eligible to apply to the Junior Professional Programme.
+As long as you are a citizen of one of the eligible countries and you have a Master’s degree with two to three years of professional experience, you are eligible to apply to the Junior Professional Programme.

 If I am selected for the Junior Professional Programme at ESA, what are the terms and conditions?

-Please check our Junior Professional page for full details of the terms and conditions.
+Please check our Junior Professional page for more information about the terms and conditions.

 Recruitment process